klierik/simple-magento-vagrant/README.md

+# Magento2 Vagrant environment
+If you interesting about Magento2 Vagrant environment you can find it [here](https://github.com/klierik/magento2-vagrant)

 # What is that? #
 Simple-Magento-Vagrant -- ultra light Vagrant development environment for running Magento CMS, based on Ubuntu Precise 64.
 I create this repo for my self as easyest way install Magento and share with you.